Why do you need wireflows vs wireframes?

 User Flows Need More Detail

 For new products, a wireflow is the perfect tool to leverage.
 Product managers can combine wireframes and user flow charts.
 Team members can validate the flow of their product with a visual representation of features.
-Using the flow arrows and information for each part of the task will help.
+The flow arrows and information for each part of the task will help.
 Communication can improve and will be easy to present to stakeholders.
 It saves time from drawn-out questions.

 Top Reasons To Use Wireflows

-Basics of Wireflows Alexander Handley
+Basics of Wireflows

 There are specific ways wireflows can be helpful with the product design: